Install the CLI

 }

-}Restart your agent, then prompt: “Take this HTML and deploy it as /pitch under client acme-corp.”
+}Restart your agent, then prompt: “Take this HTML and deploy it as /pitch under the acme-corp Space.”

-One URL, one password, every page for a client in one place.
-Useful for shipping a set of deliverables to a single customer.
+One URL, one password, every page for an audience in one place.
+Useful for shipping a set of deliverables to a client, team, classroom, or community.